foundation/foundation-sites/docs/pages/off-canvas.md

 ## Nested Off-Canvas

-In v6.4 the off-canvas component has been heavily extended.
+In v6.4 the Off-canvas component has been heavily extended.
 Apart from the <a href="#in-canvas">In-Canvas</a> feature it is now possible to nest the element in the content instead of using it only as a sibling.
-This is handy if you want to use the same element e.g. for small screens as off-canvas and for large screens as usual page element without duplicate content.
+This is handy if you want to use the same element e.g. for small screens as Off-canvas and for large screens as usual page element without duplicate content.

 Another improvement is the support of several off-canvas elements that share the same position e.g. two elements with `position-left`.

-Advanced off-canvas users may use the new `contentId` option to bind an element to a content.
-This lets you place the element much more flexibly as it may be a sibling of the content, a child or none of it.<br>
+Advanced Off-canvas users may use the new `contentId` option to bind an element to a content.
+This lets you place the element much more flexibly as it may be a sibling of the content, a child or none of it.

 <strong>Important:</strong> when using the `contentId` on a nested element you must also use the new `nested` option and tell the JavaScript it's nested!

 <div class="callout warning">
-  Please note that it's currently not possible to use the push transition for a nested off-canvas element.
+  Please note that it's currently not possible to use the push transition for a nested Off-canvas element.
 </div>

 ```html_example